 Curandera is the Spanish word for healer.
-In Mexico it’s used for traditional healers and, depending on the source, can have some negative connotations like “witch doctor.”
-But in many Mexican communities the curandera is a vitally important figure and frequently the only person in the immediate community sought out for medical assistance.
-It is predominantly feminine because most practitioners are female, you can certainly find curanderos as well.
+In Mexico, it’s used for traditional healers and, depending on the source, can have some negative connotations like “witch doctor.”
+But in many Mexican communities the curandera is a vitally important figure and frequently the only person in the immediate community who is on hand for medical problems.
+Most practitioners are female, you can certainly find curanderos as well.

-Curanderas perform a variety of duties ranging from the ritual cleansing called “susto” to herbalist to psychological consultant.
-We’re talking about them in the context of mezcal because curanderas frequently use mezcal for their healing potions.
-Mezcal is a recommended remedy for many illnesses like indigestion, the common cold, thyroid illnesses, etc but we’ve heard and seen curanderas use mezcal to sip mezcal and spit it onto an ill person, to create a herbal mixture an anoint an ill person, to rub it on bodies that are ill, especially women who are pregnant or just after birth.
+Curanderas perform a variety of duties and are typically herbalists.
+We’re talking about them in the context of mezcal because they frequently use mezcal for their healing potions and rituals.
+In Mexican folklore, mezcal is a recommended remedy for many illnesses such as indigestion, the common cold, and thyroid problems.
+We’ve also seen curanderas rub mezcal on patients or even spit mezcal onto an ill person.

 Leave a Comment